jshuadvd/hacks-n-notes/health.md

 ## Nutrition

-- Goal in 3 months lose 15lbs of fat and gain 5lbs of muscle
+- Goal in 3 months lose 15lbs of fat and gain 5lbs of muscle (7-8% body fat)

 Daily calorie intake for maintenance calories